-Session 3 Exercise 2 Turn left from a main to a side road Turn left from a main to a side road Trainees to start near the kerb at a suitable spot approximately 30 metres from the junction and adopt a good road position.
-Following the first rear observation and signal (in this case it will probably be necessary) trainees may choose to move out into the primary position as they approach the junction in order to guard their lane prior to turning into the side road.
+Turn left from a main to a side road

+Trainees to start near the kerb at a suitable spot approximately 30 metres from the intersection and adopt a good road position.
+Following the first rear observation and signal (in this case it will probably be necessary) trainees may choose to move out into the primary position as they approach the intersection in order to guard their lane prior to turning into the side road.
 If they do so then a left shoulder life saver check for undertaking cyclists/motorcyclists, just prior to turning is essential.

-head of the side road and oncoming drivers, particularly those who may be turning right into the same side road, will warrant a signal.
-Turn left from a side to main road Trainees to start approximately 30 metres from the junction, to be observant, signal if necessary and adopt the primary position, therefore attempting to guard the lane on approach to the junction.
+Turn left from a side to main road

+Trainees to start approximately 30 metres from the intersection, to be observant, signal if necessary and adopt the primary position, therefore attempting to guard the lane on approach to the intersection.
 The trainee should be deciding whether to stop (depending on the road signs, other road users and pedestrians' actions) or to make the turn with correct positioning, life saver left shoulder check and good observation.

 Trainees should understand the Give Way rules and signs prior to exercise.

-Notes Guarding the lane at a junction will keep drivers behind the trainee as they are setting off and most likely to be unsteady.
+Guarding the lane at an intersection will keep drivers behind the trainee as they are setting off and most likely to be unsteady.
 This will therefore offer them greater protection when they are most vulnerable.
 However, this does increase the small risk of being undertaken by less careful cyclists and motorcyclists as they will have the space to get past.
 This is why a left shoulder lifesaver may be appropriate just before turning.

-In advance of the junction the trainees should observe behind and if necessary signal left.
+In advance of the intersection the trainees should observe behind and if necessary signal left.
 They should then take up the position where they guard their lane.
-As they approach the head of the junction they should start checking for traffic, particularly from their right, on the main road.
+As they approach the head of the intersection they should start checking for traffic, particularly from their right, on the main road.
 The trainee may need to adjust speed and may need to select a lower gear.

-If the junction has a stop sign they must stop at the junction in the normal primary position and take up the pedal ready position ready to set off again.
-Once there is a safe gap in traffic from their right and having checked that no cyclist or motorcyclist will try to undertake them from behind they should set off and complete their turn
+If the intersection has a stop sign they must stop at the intersection in the normal primary position and take up the pedal ready position ready to set off again.
+Once there is a safe gap in traffic from their right and having checked that no cyclist or motorcyclist will try to undertake them from behind they should set off and complete their turn.

-If the junction is a Give Way they should only stop if it is necessary to do so, otherwise they should complete their turn.
+If the intersection is a Give Way they should only stop if it is necessary to do so, otherwise they should complete their turn.
 Before turning they may also carry out a Life Saver check behind on their left for undertaking cyclists or motorcyclists (especially if the trainee has moved out into the primary position to block traffic behind).
 They should also be aware of pedestrians stepping out into the road on their left.

 Where the trainees are turning left at an intersection they must also check for traffic emerging and turning right from the side road ahead of them.

 START POINT